rusini/manool/tutorial/lesson-2.md

 ### Other operations ###################################################################################################

-Any pair of integral values can be also compared for less-then as well as less-then-or-equal, greater-than, and greater-then-or-equal:
+Any pair of integral values can be also compared for less-than as well as less-than-or-equal, greater-than, and greater-then-or-equal:

     { {extern "manool.org.18/std/0.5/all"} in
-      Out.WriteLine[2 <  3 ", " 3 < 2 ", " 2 <  2] -- less-then
+      Out.WriteLine[2 <  3 ", " 3 < 2 ", " 2 <  2] -- less-than
-      Out.WriteLine[2 <= 3 ", " 2 > 3 ", " 2 >= 3] -- less-then-or-equal, greater-than, greater-then-or-equal
+      Out.WriteLine[2 <= 3 ", " 2 > 3 ", " 2 >= 3] -- less-than-or-equal, greater-than, greater-then-or-equal
     }

 Output: